 the field for “course image”.
 Upload your file and save.

 It will now be displayed on the dashboard of everyone who is enrolled in this course.
-Watch the video above to see the steps in action.

 While this did increase awareness of the potential of involving students in educational innovation and sparked valuable discussions at ETH, the actual projects and ideas of students did not come to fruition as had originally been hoped.
 Supporting the students would have required more resources than were available and placed a high burden of work on the (already very busy) students.